M-Usama04/NexusLogic_Internship_Projects/file_organiser/READme.md

 Install Dependencies

 Ensure you have tkinter and Pillow installed.
-You can install required dependencies using:
+You can install required dependencies using: pip install pillow You can run this code, on your screen window will appear asking you to upload file, which contain files with any extensions, be it .txt , .html , .xml , .pdf,
-You can run this code, on your screen window will appear asking you to upload file, which contain files with any extensions, be it .txt , .html , .xml , .pdf, The python script written will make respective folder for each extension files, it will gather all files inside that folder.
+The python script written will make respective folder for each extension files, it will gather all files inside that folder.